 Vietnamese immigrants sue US officials over detentions

 SANTA ANA, Calif.
-(AP) — Vietnamese immigrants have filed a lawsuit alleging U.S. authorities are rounding them up for deportation even though the Vietnamese government has not agreed to take them back.
+(AP) — Vietnamese immigrants have filed a lawsuit alleging U.S. authorities are rounding them up and holding them in detention facilities for deportation — even though the Vietnamese government has not agreed to take them back.

-The detainees’ lawyers on Wednesday said the arrests are potentially indefinite since Vietnam has only agreed to repatriate deportees who arrived in the United States after the two countries renewed diplomatic relations in 1995.
+Vietnam has only agreed to repatriate deportees who arrived in the United States after the two countries renewed diplomatic relations in 1995, the detainees’ lawyers said Wednesday.

-The attorneys say they believe the U.S. is arresting deportees who came to the country before that date to pressure Vietnam to change a decade-old bilateral repatriation agreement and accept more deportees.
+The attorneys for the detained immigrants believe the Trump administration has started arresting deportees who came to the country before that date to pressure Vietnam to broaden the repatriation agreement.